NiekBeijloos/Data-Structures-and-Algorithms/Algorithms/Sort/Bubble/README.md

 The Bubble Sort algorithm has a time complexity of O(N^2).
 This can be proven using above illustration.
 The illustration shows an array with elements (where N is the amount of elements within the array).
 Each element within the array requires comparison over the yet unsorted part of the array.
 This means the time complexity = N*(N-1)*1/2, which is 1/2(N^2-N).
 Let's break this down.
 The first 'N' represents each individual element, the 'N-1' represents the number of comparisons for each element ('-1' because we don't compare last element with an 'out-of-bound' value) and the '1/2' represents the 'skip' of the already sorted part of the array.
 All the constants are disposed to determine the time complexity, which results in a time complexity of O(N^2) for the Bubble Sort algorithm.

+The time complexity is in best case scenario: O(N).
+This occurres when the array is already sorted.
+A single pass through is required before the algorithms terminates, because no swaps have occurred (see code example).

 The Space Complexity is O(1).

 ## Applicability